microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chatmessage-post.md

 The following example shows a request.

 >**Notes:**
 > - The file to be attached must already be located in SharePoint.
 Use any GUID as your attachment ID and the file share link as the **contentURL**.
-The user must have permissions to access the drive item via the [share link](../api/shares-get.md).
+Users must have permissions to access the drive item via the [share link](../api/shares-get.md).
 > - Using a file share link to send messages isn't supported in a [migration](/microsoftteams/platform/graph-api/import-messages/import-external-messages-to-teams) scenario.